 Classic and timeless chic!

-Anyone who says 'Chanel jackets' in the sewing-world, says Claire Schaeffer.
+Anyone who says 'Chanel jackets' in the sewing-world, says Claire Shaeffer.
 Conversely too.
-Claire Schaeffer is a Chanel expert par excellence.
+Claire Shaeffer is a Chanel expert par excellence.
 Her books: The Couture Cardigan Jacket, The Couture Skirt and Designer trims deal specifically with the phenomenon: the Little French Jacket.

 The books are about how-to instructions and inspirations for color combinations, choices of fabrics and the very specific decorative trims and fringes of these jackets.
 A very nice ode to Coco Chanel.
 Some of her books were reissued in 2013, exactly one hundred years after Coco Chanel opened its first store in Deauville.